-There are a ton of subscription options for every budget and level of caffeine addiction, so check them out!
+You can start out slow and get your caffeinated friend 50 capsules per month for $22.50 per month.
+If more is needed?
+There are a ton of subscription options for every budget and level of caffeine addiction, so check them out.

 The Token Tea Drinker

-Tea Sparrow delivers four hand-picked teas from across the globe every month — enough for 35 afternoon cups.
-The recipient reviews his favorites, and can be connected directly with the blenders of the teas he wants to buy in larger quantities.
+Tea Sparrow delivers a box of hand-picked, loose leaf teas from across the globe every month — enough for about 35 afternoon cups.
+The recipient reviews her favorites and can be connected directly with the blenders of the teas if she wants to buy in larger quantities.

 It’s just $20 per month and easy to stop and start.
-Shipping’s also included for Canada and the continental U.S.!
+Shipping’s also included for those in Canada or the continental U.S.

 The Cubicle Dweller Who Never Takes Lunch

-We all know someone who lives off snacks, whether they’re too busy to leave their work desk or too footloose to get off the road for a real meal. (“But we’ll be there in five more hours… why stop?”)
+We all know people who live off snacks whether they’re too busy to leave their work desk or too footloose to get off the road for a real meal. (“But we’ll be there in five more hours… why stop?”)

-Keep that person out of the Cheetos and M&Ms with Graze.
+Keep those people out of the Cheetos and M&Ms with Graze.

-Each box is just $11.99, and comes with eight healthy snacks the recipient chooses themselves — so you know she’ll enjoy them!
-You can even get them sent straight to her workplace — in case she’s sleeping there, too.
+Each box is usually $11.99 and comes with eight healthy snacks the recipient chooses themselves — so you know they’ll enjoy them!
+You can even get them sent straight to their workplace — in case they’re sleeping there, too.

 The Mom with Ambition — or the Kid Who Keeps Taking Stuff Apart